 If you do everything on this Meijer Gardens Fall Fun list, you’re likely going to want to stay for the whole day.

 *Side note: Our family purchases an annual membership – which is an idea all families should consider if you think you might visit more than once in a year.
-You can find more on memberships and admission prices at the end of this article.

 1) Enter the Children’s Garden through the Little Gate